perseushub/PowerStoreExporter/README.md

 For Zabbix user: PowerStores --> PowerStore Expoter --> multiple targets --> [ Create PowerStore host in Zabbix --> Link this host with PowerStore Zabbix template --> Scrape targets by Zabbix http client --> Zabbix DB --> Zabbix API] --> Grafana

 #### Prometheus and Grafana
-Add ./templates/prometheus/prometheus.yml  all jobs to your Prometheus yml config file, then restart your Prometheus, your can update scrape interval time support application monitoring requirement.
+Add ./templates/prometheus/prometheus.yml  all jobs to your Prometheus yml config file, then restart your Prometheus or reload, your can update scrape interval time support application monitoring requirement.
 We use Grafana Dashboard to render Prometheus metrics data.

 #### Zabbix and Grafana
 When you create host in Zabbix system, use ./templates/zabbix/zbx_exporter_tempaltes.yaml to link PowerStore Zabbix host.
 You can use Zabbix latest date to get those detail metrics data.
 We use Zabbix as Grafana datasource then render PowerStore metrics data in Grafna Dashboard.
-You alse can create Zabbix dashboard then add widget get PowerStore itm as you need.
+You alse can create Zabbix dashboard then add widget get PowerStore item as you need.